Boutiqe hotels in Brighton 17 Boutique hotels

 Show prices

-Ideally situated in the heart of Brighton, and just off Brighton Rail Station, Hotel Una offers modern and stylish accommodation, a bar, spa rooms and cinema room.
+Ideally located in the heart of Brighton, and just off Brighton Rail Station, Hotel Una offers modern and stylish accommodations, a bar, spa rooms and cinema room.
 Free WiFi is available throughout ...

 Sea Spray